MENU

 LOCATION: London

-This is an introduction to Film as forms of communication and artistic expression.
-Students on this course will cover a range of handmade and digital processes used to create moving images, build worlds, and tell stories.
-You will learn about elements of film production, from initial concept through to completed piece of moving image content with sound.
+This is an introduction to Film, Moving Image and Animation as forms of communication and artistic expression.
+The course covers a range of handmade and digital processes used to create moving images, build worlds, and tell stories.
+Students will learn about all elements of production, from the initial concept through to the completed piece of moving image content with sound.
+We will study historical and contemporary movements, watch and discuss films, visit exhibitions, explore the outdoors, write, draw, record, imagine and create!
+All projects will use primary and secondary research to inform conceptual and material experimentation.
+Possible outcomes are narrative and experimental short films and animations, documentaries, music videos and multimedia installations.

 WE PROVIDE